DennyPadron/Bosch10XDK/README.md

 *Type: Admistrador

 License
-The code is open source and available under the MIT License.
+The code is open source and available under the  GNU GENERAL PUBLIC LICENSE